Qumulo/docs/administrator-guide/moving-data/shift-from-s3.md

    The copy job begins and Qumulo Core estimates the work to be performed.
 When the estimation is complete, the Web UI displays a progress bar with a percentage for a relationship on the **Replication Relationships** page.
 The page also displays the estimated total work, the remaining bytes and files, and the estimated time to completion for a running copy job.

    {% include note.html content="For work estimates, Shift-From jobs calculate the total number of files and bytes in a job's bucket prefix.
-This requires the job to use the [`ListObjectV2` S3 action](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ListObjectsV2.html) once per 5,000 objects (or 200 times per 1 million objects)." %}
+This requires the job to use the [`ListObjectV2` S3 action](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ListObjectsV2.html) once for every 5,000 objects (or 200 times for every 1 million objects)." %}

 {% include content-reuse/shift-view-config-details-stop-job-repeat-job-delete-relationship.md %}